Pastoral Care at Hurstmere

 The school provides a wide range of activities outside of conventional classroom time and it is important that pupils make the most of the opportunities on offer.
 This helps pupils to settle in to the new school year, make new friends and develop their social skills.
 Most departments in the school have additional sessions that further engage pupils and developing their knowledge and understanding.

 These are a great way to learn more in a specific area and make new friends with similar interests.
-Activities take place at lunchtimes and after school, and timetables are available in every classroom.
+Activities take place at lunchtimes and after school.
+The timetable is displayed on the Co-curriculum noticeboard outside the boys' toilets.
 It is recommended that all pupils take part in some form of extra-curricular activity to help them feel part of their school.

 Achievement and Rewards

-Pupil achievements are recognised and rewarded in several ways in Year9.
-In order to consistently reward pupils, we use SIMS to reward pupils with ‘House Points' for excellent effort and work.
-Each week the top ten pupils will receive a reward postcard from the Raising Standards Lead as recognition of their hard work.
+Pupil achievements are recognised and rewarded in several ways in Year 9.
+In order to consistently reward students, we use Arbor to reward pupils with positive points for excellent effort and work.
+Students can also win golden tickets to be entered into our daily prize draw.

 Pupils who perform consistently throughout each term will be invited to take part in reward trips.
 Pupils can also receive points towards the annual House competition.
 Be sure to look out for opportunities throughout the year to contribute to the success of your House.